selenozkan/michael-scott-quotes/README.md

 # Michael Scott Quotes

 Generating random quotes of Michael Scott from the tv show The Office, with an option to tweet.
-It is a responsive and mobile friendly application that is written using HTML5, CSS3 and JavaScript.
+Written using HTML5, CSS3 and JavaScript.

 # Live Project
 [Click here](https://selenozkan.github.io/michael-scott-quotes) to check out the live project.